Introducing Supportive - Profiles in your Gmail Learn more

 I'm in!
 How can we make graphs like this?

 There is no API endpoint where we can say requests.get(some_endpoint, {url="company"}) and have it return what we want.
-But that's okay, that's why the rest of this post will be a lot of fun!
-We have built a tool that allows you to make use of three endpoints to perform a calculation that approximates the result.
+But that's okay, that's why the rest of this post will be a lot of fun.
+We built a tool that allows you to make use of three endpoints to perform a calculation that approximates the result.
 In the rest of this post, I will introduce you to the Proxycurl Historic Employee Count Tool.

 Want to run it yourself?
 It's available as a docker container.
 To download, run: